UMAprotocol/UMIPs/UMIPs/umip-24.md

 There are concerns around using DeFi Pulse data as the primary source for determining price feeds.

-1) DeFi Pulse alone is not decentrailized enough
+1) DeFi Pulse alone is not decentralized enough
 2) DeFi Pulse is not fully transparent in how they calculate TVL
 3) DeFi Pulse is fairly arbitrarily choosing what platforms to include in their calculation

-In the future it may be benificial for the UMA comminity to develop our own, more transparent and decentralized calculation of TVL.
+In the future it may be beneficial for the UMA community to develop our own, more transparent and decentralized calculation of TVL.

-On the other hand, DeFi Pulse's TVL metric is so commonly refrenced in larger crypto community that, for many, their metric definies TVL.
+On the other hand, DeFi Pulse's TVL metric is so commonly referenced in larger crypto community that, for many, their metric defines TVL.
 For that reason, even if we do decide to develop our own TVL All metric, the market may still see the need for a DeFiPulseTVL_ALL derivative that tokenizes DeFi Pulse's calculations.

 If DeFi Pulse suspends their api service a new price feed source will have to be determined.
 The Graph and Dune Analytics offer alternatives for independent measurements.
 Taking a median value was considered but due to the lack of standardization of the metric, values between DeFi Pulse, Graph, and Dune were often more than an order of magnitude apart.
-Appropriate scallings could be applied in the future with the development of a UMA comminity TVL metric.
+Appropriate scaling could be applied in the future with the development of a UMA community TVL metric.

 There are likely some security considerations around using a price feed that is available with an hourly granularity.
 Contract creators should likely specify longer liquidation and withdrawal liveness times to allow for prices to be accurately reported.
 There could be large jumps in price resulting from the 1 hour lag that could result in unexpected liquidations for token sponsors.